spencerbbrian/spencerbbrian/README.md

 <h3 align="left">Experienced data analyst with in big data and engineering warehousing.</h3>

-- 🔭 Currently searching for data analyst roles 😋
+- 🔭 Currently chilling.
-- ⚙ Currently learning skills for analytics engineering
+- ⚙  And learning skills for analytics engineering
 - 🏁 I'm looking forward to learning: `Docker`.
 - 💬 Ask me about: Data Analytics 😎
 - ⚡ Fun fact: I'm probably spending an hour on documenting my projects! 😅